-And here I start on my newest copy from the Swiss Band Krokus and their 2013 album Dirty Dynamite and – wham – I am clinging to the wall, being hurled there by some stellar Metal style Hard Rock.
+And here I start on my newest copy from the Swiss Band Krokus and their 2013 album Dirty Dynamite and – wham – I am clinging to the wall, being hurled there by some stellar metal style Hard Rock.
 Slam – Bang!!
 Just wanted to have a little midnight music kind of thing.
 And now this!
-This is just rockingfuckinggood!!

 However, it needs to be said, they push their AC/DC sound-alike drive almost too far in this album.
-Some of those tracks are dangerously close to the Bon Scott era – for example ‘Let the Good Times Roll‘.
+Some of those tracks are dangerously close to the Bon Scott era – for example in Let the Good Times Roll.
 ‘Cut the crap‘ alright, as the first line of lyrics says.
 Hmm.

 And I really love it when people call this Blues Rock.
-There is no Blues Rock in there – just go ahead listening to some Led Zeppelin, if you want that.
-Albeit there is some Southern Comfort in some of the tracks, all New Orleans style influences mixed into this rough Hard Rock of theirs.
+There is no Blues Rock in there.
+Just go ahead and listen to some Led Zeppelin, if you want that.
+Albeit, there is some Southern Comfort in some of the tracks, all New Orleans style influences mixed into this rough Hard Rock of theirs.

 This new album also heralds the return of Mandy Meyer as a new guitarist, who was part of this outfit many moons ago.
 This means that we have a mighty portion of electric guitars trying not to get themselves into a mess too much.
 Some challenge!